containrrr/watchtower/docs/arguments.md

 ```

 ## Docker API version
 The API version to use by the Docker client for connecting to the Docker daemon.
+The minimum supported version is 1.24.

 ```
             Argument: --api-version, -a